Sandboxie Plus 1.17.2 / Classic 5.72.2 – Free Isolation Tool

 Benefits of the Isolated Sandbox:

 • Secure Web Browsing.
-If you run a web browser under the protection of Sandboxie, all malicious applications downloaded by the browser are trapped within the sandbox and can be easily discarded.
+If you run a web browser under the protection of Sandboxie, any malicious applications downloaded by the browser remain confined to the sandbox and can be easily removed.

 • Enhanced Privacy.
-Browsing the historical past, cookies, and cached temporary files collected while Web browsing stay within the sandbox and don’t leak into Windows.
+Browsing history, cookies, and cached temporary files collected during web browsing remain within the sandbox and do not leak into Windows.

 • Secure E-mail.
-Viruses and malicious applications hiding in your email can’t break out of the sandbox and might infect your system.
+Any viruses or malicious programs in your email remain confined to the sandbox and cannot harm your system.

 • Windows Stays Lean.
 Prevent wear and tear in Windows by installing the application into a remote sandbox.